 Breakfast Republic (he decided to drop “California” from the name) opened its doors in North Park on July 26th, 2015.
 The attention to detail, such as quirky quotes printed on the undersides of coffee cups, funny and sarcastic sayings on napkin bands, life-sized “egg” chairs, bathroom “music” and mirrors along with custom-made branded t-shirts and caps, were a hit from the beginning.

 Almost exactly one year later, Breakfast Republic’s second location in Liberty Station opened, followed by several more spots over the next few years.
 New Breakfast Republics continue to pop up in San Diego, having expanded to Orange County and most recently, to Los Angeles.
-Engman’s restaurants are under the umbrella of Rise and Shine Hospitality Group, which includes other successful restaurants such as Feast and Fareway, Eggies, Gaslamp Breakfast Company and California Taco Club, with more to come.
+Engman’s restaurants are under the umbrella of Rise and Shine Hospitality Group, which includes other successful restaurants such as Feast and Fareway, Eggies, and Gaslamp Breakfast Company, with more to come.
 He certainly is a rising star, having just been awarded the San Diego Business Journal’s 2021 private large company CEO of the Year Award.

 In addition to owning and operating restaurants, Engman enjoys traveling and the outdoors with his wife Yasmin, son, and two dogs.
 They are also guilty of immersing themselves in a good Netflix binge from time to time!